UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_01.md

 grammar, how to create several different types of plots, and how to use these when exploring data on our own.

-In this module we will learn the principles of effective figure design for communication and see how we can implement these using Altair.
+In this module, we will learn the principles of effective figure design for communication and see how we can implement these using Altair.

 ---